HHashi/sidenotes/README.md

 The current process is all too familar.
 While reading articles or watching videos online, we come across useful information that we would like to jot down to store our thoughts.

-We pause the video, leave the article, switch tabs, then jot down the useful pieces of information.
-We then go back to the video or article, and have to find our place again.
+Pause a video, leave an article, switch tabs, then jot down useful pieces of information.
+Then go back to the video or article, and find where you left off.
 This wastes minutes of time _everyday_.

 We find ourselves accessing the same sites time and time again looking for a single piece of information we found useful last time we accessed the site.